4.2 Administration and governance

 The ministry responsible for the approval and implementation of policies related to the protection of citizens’ rights and duties.
 It integrates the Directorate-General for Social Reinsertion, which is responsible for public policies of crime prevention and social reintegration for young people and adults, particularly through the promotion and implementation of educational governance measures and alternative measures to imprisonment.

-It is the ministry in which the Secretariat of State for Youth and Sports is integrated, which, in turn, governs the Portuguese Institute of Sports and Youth, I.P.
+It was the ministry in which the Secretariat of State of Youth and Sports was integrated into the previous Constitutional Government.
+It governs the Portuguese Institute of Sports and Youth, P.I.

-In the domain of social inclusion, the Portuguese Institute of Sports and Youth, PI (IPDJ, I.P.), develops an intersection role in different domains and in conjunction with various ministries, both in its coordinating capacity and as a partner in various measures and programmes to combat poverty and exclusion among young people.
+In the domain of social inclusion, the Portuguese Institute of Sports and Youth, P.I.
+(IPDJ), develops an intersection role in different domains and in coordination with various ministries, both in its coordinating capacity and as a partner in various measures and programmes to combat poverty and exclusion among young people.

 Presidency of the Council of Ministers